baptiste-roullin/tweet-to-toot/README.md

 # Tweet To Toot – export your Twitter threads to Mastodon

-## VERY MUCH UNFINISHED.
-THERE SHOULD BE A GREEK LETTER BEFORE ALPHA.
-IT'S A SORRY MESS.
-WHY IS THIS EVEN PUBLIC.
+⚠️ ⚠️ ⚠️ **THIS IS A BETA VERSION, USE AT YOUR OWN RISK** ⚠️ ⚠️ ⚠️

 You want to break free of the site formerly known as Twitter but do not want to lose your numerous, ongoing, carefully maintained, years-long threads?

 This tool is for your: [grab an archive](https://twitter.com/settings/download_your_data) of your Twitter account, republish the threads your want on Mastodon and start anew.

-Under the hood is a stripped-down fork of [Tweetback](https://github.com/tweetback/tweetback) and [a client](https://github.com/neet/masto.js/) using the Mastodon API.
+Under the hood is a stripped-down fork of [Tweetback](https://github.com/tweetback/tweetback) and [a client](https://github.com/neet/masto.js/) for the Mastodon API.

 ## Required